Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Endgame

-which after multiplication by $(x^2 - 4)$ gives a degree $2$ polynomial in $x$ unless $c = \pm 2i.$ For $c = 2i$, it leads to a linear equation in $x$ unless $A = iB$; for $c = -2i$ it leads to a linear equation in $x$ unless $A = -iB$.
-In any case, avoiding a bounded number of values of $x$ allows one to ensure that: \begin{enumerate} \item none of the ramification points of the second equation is $\pm2;$ \item at most one of the ramification points of the second equation is also a ramification point of the first; \item and if the first and second equations share a ramification point, then it is $\pm 2i$, and $A = \pm iB$ (with each $\pm$ being the same sign). \end{enumerate} By avoiding a bounded number of values of $z'$ one can assume the same for the third and first equations.
+which we have assumed does not hold.
+Therefore avoiding a bounded number of values of $x$ allows one to ensure that none of the ramification points of the second equation is $\pm2,$ and none of the ramification points of the second equation is also a ramification point of the first.

+By avoiding a bounded number of values of $z'$ one can assume the same for the first and third equations.
 Finally, unless